fatiando/2023-kegs/extended-abstract/README.md

 The open-source nature of the project allowed it to grow under a community-driven development.

-The main goal of the project is to to provide open-source software tools that are easy to use and also well designed, tested and documented.
+The main goal of the project is to provide open-source software tools that are easy to use and also well designed, tested and documented.
 Nowadays it consists in a set of Python libraries for geosciences, each one of them with a very specific scope of application.